The Lov\'{a}sz Local Lemma: Foundations and Applications: Combinatorial applications of the Lov a sz Local Lemma

 \subsection{Lower bounds on the diagonal Ramsey numbers}

-A recurring principle in combinatorics is that large systems cannot remain entirely unstructured; some structure must inevitably appear.
-Ramsey theory makes this idea precise, and Ramsey numbers quantify the threshold at which such unavoidable structure emerges (see, e.g., the textbook \cite{LiLin22}).
+A fundamental principle of combinatorics is that complete disorder cannot persist in sufficiently large systems.
+Ramsey theory provides a precise formulation of this phenomenon, and Ramsey numbers measure the threshold beyond which prescribed structures must inevitably appear (see, e.g., \cite{LiLin22}).

-\begin{definition}[Ramsey numbers] {\em Let $k, \ell \in \mathbb{N}$.
-The \emph{Ramsey number} $R(k,\ell)$ is the smallest integer $n \in \mathbb{N}$ such that every 2-coloring of the edges of the complete graph $K_n$ contains either a monochromatic copy of $K_k$ or a monochromatic copy of $K_\ell$.
-The \emph{diagonal Ramsey numbers} correspond to the special case $k=\ell$.
-Equivalently, $R(k,k)$ is the smallest $n$ such that every graph on $n$ vertices contains either a clique or an independent set of size~$k$.} \end{definition}
+\begin{definition}[Ramsey numbers] {\em Let $k,\ell \geq 2$ be integers.
+The \emph{Ramsey number} $R(k,\ell)$ is the smallest integer $n \geq 2$ such that every $2$-coloring of the edges of the complete graph $K_n$ contains either a monochromatic copy of $K_k$ in the first color or a monochromatic copy of $K_\ell$ in the second color. \begin{itemize} \item The \emph{diagonal Ramsey numbers} are the numbers $R(k,k)$; equivalently, $R(k,k)$ is the smallest integer $n \geq 2$ such that every graph on $n$ vertices contains either a clique or an independent set on $k$ vertices. \item The \emph{off-diagonal Ramsey numbers} are all the remaining numbers $R(k,\ell)$ with $k \neq \ell$. \end{itemize}} \end{definition}

 This subsection revisits the lower bound on the diagonal Ramsey numbers derived in \cite{Spencer75}, relying on the symmetric version of the LLL (Theorem~\ref{theorem: LLL - symmetric}).
 Theorem~\ref{theorem: LB R(k,k) - ver3} restates \cite[Theorem~2]{Spencer75}.
 A slight sharpening, based on the same argument, is presented in Theorem~\ref{theorem: LB R(k,k) - ver4}, and the identical asymptotic behavior of the two lower bounds is analyzed in Proposition~\ref{prop: ramsey-asymptotic lb}, which refines \cite[Corollary~1]{Spencer75}.